Ukraine crisis latest: US relocates embassy from Kyiv to Lviv | DW | 14.02.2022

 Here are some more of the latest developments:

-The US State Department on Tuesday asked American citizens to leave Belarus immediately due to "unusual and concerning Russian military buildup along Belarus’ border with Ukraine" and warned against travels to the region.
+The US State Department on Tuesday asked American citizens to leave Belarus immediately due to "unusual and concerning Russian military buildup along Belarus’ border with Ukraine" and warned against traveling to the region.

 Japan will take "appropriate steps, including possible sanctions," if Russia invades Ukraine, Japanese Foreign Minister Yoshimasa Hayashi said at a press briefing on Tuesday.